OfficeDev/office-js-docs-pr/docs/develop/extended-overrides.md

 Some extensibility features of Office Add-ins are configured with JSON files that are hosted on your server, instead of with the add-in's XML manifest.

 > [!NOTE]
-> This article assumes that you are familiar with Office add-in manifests and their role in add-ins.
-Please read [Office Add-ins XML manifest](add-in-manifests.md), if you have not done so recently.
+> This article assumes that you're familiar with Office add-in manifests and their role in add-ins.
+Please read [Office Add-ins XML manifest](add-in-manifests.md), if you haven't recently.

 The following table specifies the extensibility features that require an extended override along with links to documentation of the feature.